-A targeted commercial chub mackerel fishery developed in the Mid-Atlantic and Southern New England in recent years, averaging 2.86 million pounds of landings over 2013-2015.
 In August 2016, the Council approved an annual landings limit and a possession limit for chub mackerel as part of the Unmanaged Forage Omnibus Amendment.
 Once implemented (expected in mid-2017), these will be the first regulations on chub mackerel fisheries off the east coast.
 These measures are temporary and will expire three years after implementation.
 The Chub Mackerel Amendment aims to develop alternatives for longer-term management of chub mackerel fisheries to ensure sustainability.

 Julia Beaty, (302) 526-5250, email@example.com